-Nayanka Paquete Perdigão is currently a Research Associate with the African Leadership Centre (ALC), King’s College London.
-She also heads the ALC Fellowships and convenes the annual ALC King's Africa Debates.
-Her duties include Research, the coordination of the Peace & Security Fellowships and mentorship on the Fellowships Programme.
+Nayanka Paquete Perdigão is currently a Research Associate with the African Leadership Centre (ALC).
+She also heads their fellowship programme and convenes the annual ALC Africa Debates.
+Her duties include research, coordinating of the Peace & Security Fellowships and mentorship on the fellowship programme.
 Prior to this, she was a Research Assistant with the Conflict Security Development Group (CSDG), also at King’s College London.

-- Colonial legacies in Lusophone and Francophone Africa
+- Colonial legacies and conflict in Lusophone and Francophone Africa

 She is also involved in a number of on-going ALC research projects.
 She is part of the Cote d'Ivoire research team on the International Development Research Centre (IDRC) funded project, ‘Reframing Narratives of State-building in Africa: The role of Political Settlements in Peacebuilding and State-building'.
 In this capacity, Nayanka has undertaken extensive field research in Cote d'Ivoire.
 She is also engaged in broader research on Lusophone and Francophone African politics and development.

 More recently, Nayanka presented on 'the Paradox of Historical Trajectories in Leadership: Mali's coup d'état and Senegal's Transition' at the ALC's 'Leadership Issues in Africa' seminar series.